tkvogt/judy-graph-db/README.md

  - A node/edge could also concist of a record of Strings, Ints, ... .
 Visualized with the middle sized circles and lines
  - If it is critical that no data is ever lost, parts of the graph have to be persisted, see the big circle and lines.

 If the strings are only needed in the final step of an algorithm while an int-counter and word32-index are mostly used, we try to store it in the red/small structure.
 It would be ideal if we could influence where parts of the graph end up: L1/L2/L3-Cache, memory or HD/SSD.
+With our construction of edges with continuous 32 bit values, we try to fit as much as possible into the L1/L2/L3 caches.

 <img src="doc/idea.svg" width="500">